top of page

 Eligibility: Rising 6th to 8th grade students

-The Duke Marine Lab, located on the coast of North Carolina, provides middle schoolers interested in marine biology with a unique interactive learning experience.
-With access to research labs and experienced industry professionals as mentors, the program is designed to help you study and take on research projects related to sustainability, conservation, marine biology and more.
-You will be able to live and learn on site and have access to all the resources that the Marine Lab has to offer.
-This one-week intensive program is currently open only to North Carolina residents.
+The Duke Marine Lab, located on the coast of North Carolina, provides middle schoolers interested in marine biology with a unique learning experience.
+With access to research labs and industry professionals as mentors, you will work on research projects related to sustainability, conservation, marine biology, and more.
+You will live and learn on-site and have access to all the resources the Marine Lab offers.
+This one-week intensive is currently open only to North Carolina residents.

 Cost: $3,100